 That can take a long time, though.
-When mysterious phone calls are cluttering your call log, this phone number lookup trick helps you identify the unknown number calling your device.
-Follow these steps and you won’t have to grimace when you look down at your phone and see that unknown number call.
+When mysterious phone calls clutter your call log, this phone number lookup trick helps you identify the unknown number calling your device.
+Follow these steps, and you won’t have to grimace when you look down at your phone and see that unknown number call.

 You may have heard of or used *67 to conceal your number from someone you called.
 Did you know there are similar numbers you can dial to respond to these anonymous callers?